sous-chefs/bind/README.md

 #### Properties

-* `options` - An array of zone options.
+* `options` - Array of option strings.
+Each option should be a valid BIND option minus the trailing semicolon.
 Defaults to an empty array.

 ### `bind_primary_zone_template`